MiraCostaCS/cs220/index.md

 ![course logo]({{ site.logo }})

-# THIS IS A TEMPLATE FOR CS2ZTC COURSES, EDIT AS NECESSARY

 ## Welcome!

 First of MiraCosta's CS course materials you're visiting?
 Checkout the [About]({{ site.baseurl}}/about) page to learn more about how these materials came out and the amazing people behind them.
 The [Grant Work]({{ site.baseurl}}/grantwork) page contains details on the course materials generated if you'd like to get straight to it!